 When staying in Airbnbs or hostels with kitchen, we prepared most of the meals ourselves, so grocery costs were once again much higher than restaurant costs.
-In general, food is reasonably priced in Portugal, and even the cheapest wines (house wine in restaurants) were of good quality.
-We usually paid 25 to 30 euros for a dinner for two in a restaurant, including wine, and for a lunch with one drink 15 to 20 euros for two.
+In general, food is reasonably priced in Portugal, and even the cheapest wines (like house wine in restaurants) were of decent quality.
+We usually paid 25 to 30 euros for a dinner for two in a restaurant, including wine, and for a lunch, with one drink, 15 to 20 euros for two.

 All together, grocery costs were 423,97 € and restaurant bills 227,85 €.
 That sums up to 651,82 € for all food and drinks during five weeks, which means that we used 18,62 € per day for eating and drinking (9,31 € / day per person).

 Traveling costs for five weeks sum up to 347,91 €.
 This includes the rental car for two weeks (124,40 € including the electronic road toll device that we didn’t actually even need) and fuel (154,06 €; 95 gasoline was around 1,55 € / liter, diesel around 1,35 / liter).
 There are also metro and train tickets in Lisbon and surroundings and to Santarem, some parking fees and one road toll for Vasco da Gama Bridge (2,80 €).
 Our travel partner airBaltic offered the flights to and from Lisbon, so there are no flight ticket costs included in this summary.